PrestaShop/docs/src/content/1.7/modules/concepts/hooks/list-of-hooks.md

 :
     Available since: {{< minver v="1.7.5" >}}

     Add variables to `javascript` object that is available in Front Office.
-There are also available in smarty templates in modules.your_module_name.
+These are also available in smarty templates in modules.your_module_name.

     Located in: /classes/controller/FrontController.php